qiushiyan/qiushiyan.dev/content/notes/web-performance/index.md

 If avoiding such patterns isn’t possible, however, you may be able to use a preload hint to avoid resource discovery delays.

-## Preconnect, Prefetch, and Preload {#preconnect-prefetch-and-preload}
+## Resource Hints: Preconnect, Prefetch, and Preload {#resource-hints-preconnect-prefetch-and-preload}

+Resource hints can help developers further optimize page load time by informing the browser how to load and prioritize resources.
+An initial set of resource hints such as `preconnect` and `dns-prefetch` were the first to be introduced.
+Over time, however, `preload`, and the Fetch Priority API have followed to provide additional capabilities.

-1. Preconnect: “I’ll need this CONNECTION soon”.
+1.  **Preconnect**: “I’ll need this CONNECTION soon”.
 This is for third-party APIs, fonts, etc.

 <!-- -->

     <link rel="preconnect" href="https://api.example.com">

     - Medium priority
     - Only sets up connection (DNS, TCP, TLS)
     - For third-party domains